MaazAshhar/RBAC/ReadMe.md

 # RBAC Backend (Role-Based-Access-Control)

-In this application I created backed of a controlled blogging application.
+In this application I created backend APIs of a controlled blogging application.
 Where a user can post their blogs and can see others post which is approved by the admin or moderator.
 In this application following three roles are defined. user - user can register and login, then they can create blogs and flagged other user's post. moderator - moderator can unflag a flagged post. admin - admin can do following things.